 - Materials: woodcut, gouache and ink blobs including gold and copper acrylic inks

-Saudi Arabia is really barbaric and propped up by US interests.
-There seems to be little in the way of more progressive culture like the protest movements in Iran, or the opening up in UAE and Oman.
-The elite family is corrupt and hypocritical with millionaire lifestyles.
-There are though currently some glimmerings of change – though the most recent King has committed human rights abuses.
+Saudi Arabia is a particularly oppressive regime propped up by Western oil and arms trade interests.
+Until recently there had been little in the way of more progressive culture like the protest movements in Iran, or the opening up in UAE and Oman.
+The elite family continues to be corrupt and hypocritical with millionaire lifestyles and have committed human rights abuses.
+Women continue to be treated as possessions with few freedoms, and women activists are in jail.

 - Colours: Black, white and green of Wahabi Islam.
 Some red as ‘forbidden’ colour.